 The NZ Debate

+The Crown Minerals Amendment Bill is part of New Zealand First’s coalition agreement with the National Party.
 It passed its first reading on Wednesday afternoon with support from National, ACT and New Zealand First; with Labour, the Greens and Te Paati Māori opposed.

 An article titled Reversal of Taranaki oil and gas ban passes first reading appeared on Radio New Zealand, 26 September 2024 written by political reporter Anneke Smith.
 The bill reversed the former Labour government’s ban on new oil and gas exploration.
 The article quotes Resources Minister Shane Jones’ arguments for the importance of this reversal.
 What first caught my attention was the Minister’s statement: “New Zealand must look after itself before it cares for the planet.”